-- Swiss financial institutions regulatory provisions in a broad sense (Swiss Financial Market Supervisory Authority (FINMA) requirements; outsourcing requirements; conduct rules); - anti-money laundering (AML) and KYC requirements (including the banking industry's self-regulation (CDB)); - compliance with sanction and embargo laws; - compliance with the Unfair Competition Act; and - compliance regarding retrocessions: third-party payments received in connection with asset management and advisory services must be forwarded to clients, unless they were duly informed of and waived their right, pursuant to and in line with the requirements set forth by case law to article 400 CO and article 26 Financial Services Act.
+- Swiss financial institutions regulatory provisions in a broad sense (Swiss Financial Market Supervisory Authority (FINMA) requirements; outsourcing requirements; conduct rules); - AML/KYC requirements (including the banking industry's self-regulation (CDB)); - · compliance with sanction and embargo laws; - · compliance with criminal laws; - compliance with the Unfair Competition Act; and - compliance regarding retrocessions: third-party payments received in connection with asset management and advisory services must be forwarded to clients, unless they were duly informed of and waived their right, pursuant to and in line with the requirements set forth by case law to article 400 Code of Obligations (CO) and article 26 Financial Services Act.
 A particular focus should be put on waivers pre-2014/2015, which sometimes do not meet these requirements.
 Waivers are also often missing or deficient for execution-only relationships.
-While in the opinion of three cantonal courts (including Geneva) and of us, the duty to forward retrocessions in the absence of a waiver does not apply to this type of relationship, the Berne and Zurich Commercial Courts and part of learned writing take the opposite view; the Federal Supreme Court left the question open repeatedly.
+While in the opinion of three cantonal courts (including Geneva) and of the writers, the duty to forward retrocessions in the absence of a waiver does not apply to this type of relationship, the Berne and Zurich Commercial Courts and part of learned writing take the opposite view; the Federal Supreme Court left the question open repeatedly.

-Compliance with foreign laws is also relevant, as their breaches may simultaneously constitute a breach of Swiss proper business conduct and risk management requirements.
-Foreign law may directly apply to Swiss financial institutions, even if they provide services cross-border without a presence outside Switzerland, or even if they merely route transactions through a country such as the US via correspondent banks.
+Compliance with foreign laws is also relevant, as their breaches may in turn constitute a breach of Swiss proper business conduct and risk management requirements.
+Foreign law may directly apply to Swiss financial institutions providing services cross-border even without a presence abroad, or even if they merely route transactions through a country such as the US via correspondent banks.
 Thus, compliance with law representations may include foreign sanction, embargo and corruption laws, tax laws and cross-border provision of services laws.